seifalmotaz/TheProgrammingCourse/Day 1/Essential Theoretical.md

   - `Object`: top non-nullable type.
 Value cannot be null; only `Object` members are available without casts.
   - `Object?`: top type including `null`.
 Use when a value may be null; you must handle nullability before using non-`Object` members.

+### Checkpoint — Section 4
+- When would you choose `dynamic` deliberately?
+- What does “reified generics” allow at runtime?
+- Difference between `Object` and `Object?` in practice?

 With types and memory in place, let’s see how a Dart program actually runs and how async fits in.

 ## 5. Execution Model